A chain consists of a sequence of steps, and each step can run one plugin.

 For details about available chain plugins, see Plugins overview.

-Note: To work with chains, you need the maintainer, owner, or administrator permissions.
+Note: To work with chains, you need maintainer, owner, or administrator permissions.
 For details, see Manage members and teams.

 In this example, the chain has three steps: